Enochsoul/soulbot-discord/README.md

 ### Current Features:
--XP Tracking
+- XP Tracking
--13th Age style initiative tracking, should also work for DnD 4e.
+- 13th Age style initiative tracking, should also work for DnD 4e.
--Dice Roller(In the format of NdN+N with highlighting of natural max rolls.
+- Dice Roller(In the format of NdN+N with highlighting of natural max rolls.
 No rerolls or dice popping)